 The Boys and Girls Clubs of Ada County Brings the Fun to Their First Virtual Event with Auction Frogs

-The Boys and Girls Clubs of Ada County is an organization that has been providing year long support for youth across the Treasure Valley since 1997.
-Mid-2020, they began looking for an alternative fundraising platform in light of COVID-19 cancelling their in person event.
-Already a longtime client of Auction Frogs, The Clubs was eager to engage with supporters at home, maximize online participation, and keep the fun with their big event — all virtually.
+The Boys and Girls Clubs of Ada County is an organization that has been providing year-long support for youth across the Treasure Valley since 1997.
+Mid-2020, they began looking for an alternative fundraising platform in light of COVID-19 canceling their in-person event.
+Already a longtime client of Auction Frogs, The Club was eager to engage with supporters at home, maximize online participation, and keep the fun with their big event — all virtually.

-Solid preparation, pre-event run-throughs, and support from Auction Frogs’s production team allowed Jodi to sit back the night of the event and join in the virtual viewing, completely worry free.
-The Club’s 45 minute long and fun filled event was hosted by two local emcees in cowboy hats, Larry Flynn and Mark Johnson, and was recorded to encourage further engagement from late viewers.
-Larry Flynn, long time Benefit Auctioneer for Boys & Clubs of Ada County and Mark Johnson, a local TV station news anchor for KTVB, have been hosting this event for years and enjoyed the new virtual format.
+Solid preparation, pre-event run-throughs, and support from Auction Frogs’ production team allowed Jodi to sit back the night of the event and join in the virtual viewing, completely worry-free.
+The Club’s 45-minute long and fun-filled event was hosted by two local emcees in cowboy hats, Larry Flynn and Mark Johnson, and was recorded to encourage further engagement from late viewers.
+Larry Flynn, a long-time Benefit Auctioneer for Boys & Clubs of Ada County, and Mark Johnson, a local TV station news anchor for KTVB, has been hosting this event for years and enjoyed the new virtual format.
 It was clear they had great synergy during the production while bringing the fun and entertaining viewers!
 The WWA continues to collect hundreds of views on YouTube increasing the awareness and important funding for the Boys & Girls Clubs of Ada County.

 “The technology is really smooth and easy to use.
 I think it provides a good user experience to the people participating.
 But I think it’s always been that way, I don’t think that’s a change,” said Jodi.
 Auction Frogs always focuses on user engagement and client experience with their custom event pages and story-focused content.

-In times of last minute changes, constant innovation, and a need for community, The Boys and Girls Clubs of Ada County was able to plan and execute their fundraiser and Virtual Event with ease with Auction Frogs by their side.
+In times of last-minute changes, constant innovation, and a need for community, The Boys and Girls Clubs of Ada County were able to plan and execute their fundraiser and Virtual Event with ease with Auction Frogs by their side.